Reviews You Can Rely On

 Doesn't fold down very small

-The Jackery SolarSaga 100 earned our Best Overall and our Best Buy award for this year's solar panels for camping review.
-This 100-watt solar panel is less expensive than most, easy to use, lightweight, and effective in both full and partial sun.
-Whether it's a sunny day or cloudy outside, this solar panel charges devices the fastest of any panel we tested.
-When you're not using it, the SolarSaga quickly folds flat and weighs a mere 10 pounds.
-This low weight and simple fold-in-half design make it easy to pack this panel into your car for your next camping trip.
-It is chock-full of useful features that make it portable and exceptionally useful.
-At the campsite, it has a built-in handle making it a breeze to carry.
-Its fold-out legs quickly deploy so you can point it directly at the sun and get the most out of those morning and evening rays.
+The Jackery SolarSaga 100 continues to be our favorite solar panel for camping.
+Our testers found this 100-watt panel is easy to use, lightweight, and effective in full and partial sun.
+It's more affordable than many competing models, but it works better than those models.
+Whether it's a sunny day or overcast, this solar panel managed to charge devices with impressive speed.
+When not in use, the SolarSaga quickly folds flat and weighs just over 10 pounds.
+This low weight and simple fold-in-half design makes it easy to pack this panel into the car for a camping trip.
+At the campsite, its built-in handle made it a breeze to carry, and fold-out legs quickly deployed so we could point it directly at the sun and make the most of those morning and evening rays.
 It has a USB-A, USB-C, and a DC output to plug directly into your solar camping power station.
 The hardwired DC charging cable and USB ports stow away handily in an integrated zipper pouch on the backside.
-This solar panel is impressive in almost every regard and a great addition to anyone's off-grid solar camping setup.
+We felt this solar panel is impressive in almost every regard and a great addition for anyone's off-grid solar camping setup.

 Read more: Jackery SolarSaga 100 review